 What Makes This Destination Special and Unique?

-• This extraordinarily remote camp on the Pacific Ocean has been operated with the same owner/manager, for over 20 years.
+• This extraordinarily remote camp on the Pacific Ocean has been operated for over 20 years.
 The camp is run like a Swiss watch, and the level of commitment to give guests the best possible experience is amazing.
 The owner is there every day and welcomes your questions and requests – the buck always stops with him!

 • The camp only takes 9 guests a week, and for such a hyper-remote destination is quite comfortable.
 Clean, well-maintained tents, hot showers, and gourmet wilderness dining.
 You will sleep comfortably every night, and look forward to every wonderful meal.